trans-travel/trans-travel/us/tx.md

    on August 25, 2023, the state immediately appealed this decision to the state supreme court, which [blocks the injunction](https://www.texastribune.org/2023/08/25/texas-transgender-kids-health-care-lawsuit/).
-   Thus, as of August 25, 2023, it is expected the law will go into effect, which means that trans youth will be unable to access this medical care.
+   Thus, this law is in effect (at least on Sept.
+26, 2023), which means that trans youth are unable to access this medical care.

 ## Child Custody / Abuse